kdm9/kWIP/doc/pipelines.rst

 These protocols should work on any computer running a unix-like OS with sufficient resources (8GB RAM, two cores, 100GB disk).
 If any step fails, please re-try that step.
-If you are unable to complete a protocol, this is probably a bug in either ``kWIP`` or this protocol, so please let me known by `creating an issue on GitHub <https://github.com/kdmurray91/kwip/issues/new>`_.
+If you are unable to complete a protocol, this is probably a bug in either ``kWIP`` or this protocol, so please let me know by `creating an issue on GitHub <https://github.com/kdmurray91/kwip/issues/new>`_.